calebstride/calebstride.github.io/resources/siteContent/03_projects/manageCabbage/01_previousDesign.md

 ---
 title: Previous Design
 header: Previous Design
 description: The summary and analysis of the old Manage Cabbage website
+numbered: true
 ---
 This page is about the initial version of "Manage Cabbage".
 It follows the processes and designing I went through from start to finish.
 Whilst hopefully picking out some interesting things I learnt along the way.
 Admittedly I am writing this a long time after creating the website, so it will be on the briefer side.

-<div id="doc-menu-area" class="numbered-menu"> </div>
+<div id="doc-menu-area"> </div>

 ## Introduction
 The main goals of the web app were to allow for spending to be logged and to show